Tuesday, 20 April 2010

 Tuesday, 6 April 2010

-There is a saying that most of us know in English with regard to the long red metal structure afore mentioned in the title of this post.
+There is a saying that most of us British folk are aware of - with regard to the long red metal structure afore mentioned in the title of this post.

 The reason for this observation was inspired by the green stealth in the garden.
 Tiny micro-dots of seedlings are suddenly ten centimeter plants, overnight; sucking everything out of the soil and shooting skywards.

-Me and tool of which I don't know the name run around like demented hamster clutching handfuls of lush weedage, filling the wheelbarrow and emptying it onto the Mount Fuji of weeds.
+I run around like a demented hamster, unearthing handfuls of lush weedage, filling the wheelbarrow and emptying it onto the Mount Fuji of weeds, only to turn and see the green vastness encroaching upon me . . .

-We of the hothouse are organic (mad) in our gardening pursuits, and it is heartening after three years of no chemicals that amongst all the usual suspects in the weed world there are treasures appearing: grape hyacinths, edible herbs including coriander! violets and lots of other things of which have no idea about until I re-discover the Flora Of The Midi book we have somewhere.
+We of the hothouse are organic (mad) in our gardening pursuits, and it is heartening after three years of no chemicals that amongst all the usual suspects in the weed world there are treasures appearing: grape hyacinths, edible herbs including coriander! violets and lots of other unknown-to-me plants - until I re-discover the Flora Of The Midi book we have somewhere.

 Maybe next year we will start workshops: weed appreciation for begonia obsessives, one hundred things to with dried weeds, weed counting as a way into meditation.